karsai1993/baking_app/README.md

 There are videos which are played by ExoPlayer.
 Besides the app, there is a home screen widget available for the user.
 As it is able to be configures based on the user's demand.
 She/he can choose the desired recipe for each widget.
 By clicking to the widget displaying its ingredient list, the app gets opened at the appropriate list of ingredients.

+## What Will I Learn?
+In this project you will:

+- Use MediaPlayer/Exoplayer to display videos.
+- Handle error cases in Android.
+- Add a widget to your app experience.
+- Leverage a third-party library in your app.
+- Use Fragments to create a responsive design that works on phones and tablets.

 ## How to install?

 - Clone/download the project